Spindle (textiles): Cultural references

 Most modern illustrations of the fairy tale The Sleeping Beauty have the princess pricking her finger on the distaff of a modern flyer spinning wheel; this version of the wheel was either not invented or not as commonly used across Europe when the major versions of the story were commonly told.
-The Perrault and Brothers Grimm editions have her pricking her finger on a spindle, and some versions of the story have her pricking it on a great wheel, which is essentially a wheel powered spindle.
+The Perrault and Brothers Grimm editions have her pricking her finger on a spindle, and some versions of the story have her pricking it on a great wheel, which is essentially a wheel-powered spindle.

+Biological references

 In biology, the spindle apparatus is an assembly of proteins and DNA that forms during cell division to separate sister chromatids during mitosis or meiosis of eukaryotic cells.
 The word "mitosis" is derived from the Greek word "mitos," meaning warp thread.

 Types

 Supported spindles

 Supported spindles spin on surfaces such as bowls that are usually ceramic or wooden.
 This type of spindle gives the user more control of the weight of the yarn.
 The various types of supported spindles range due to the difference in styles of spinning and yarn weight.
 Navajo spindles have longer shafts that should reach from the ground to the top of the thigh.
 The spun yarn is wound above the whorl.
 In Icelandic Viking times, the people used a high whorl lap spindle to spin wool into yarn.
 The high whorl lap spindle has a whorl on top with a hook on the top and a long shaft like other supported spindles.
 Unlike the Navajo spindle, however, the spun yarn is wrapped around the lower end of the spindle.
 The roving is prepped first by drafting it before the wool is spun into yarn.
 The separation between the drafting and spinning creates a softer yarn.
 Since it is a supported spindle, the yarn is less strained, which also makes the yarn soft.